seanwhelton/RITRacingSoftware.github.io/docs/Hardware/Altium/schematic-basics.md

 ### Port

 A port makes a connection between multiple sheets of a schematic.
 The name of the port on one sheet corresponds to the name of the port on the other sheet to which it connects.
 It is placed the same way as a wire or net label.
+It is standard to only use net labels for local connections and ports for global connections across sheets.

 <div style="text-align: center; margin-top: 30px;">
     <img src="/../../Hardware/Altium/Images/port-label-1.png" alt="Port Label on Sheet 1"  style="max-width: 50%; height: auto;"/>